 - Ideal for gaming/ streaming apps

-- No requirements of plugins to add features like GPS, cameras, and microphones
+- No requirements for plugins to add features like GPS, cameras, and microphones

 - Performs well even in the absence of internet connectivity or low connectivity